-This course will introduce you to economic (scientific) thinking and the main Microeconomic principles, theories, and applications.
+This course will introduce you to economic (scientific) thinking and the main Macroeconomic principles and theories.

 My goal is to teach you to think about economic issues analytically.
 Thus we will use economic history as well as basic algebra, calculus (barely), and graphs.